 Depending on the quality of light coming through your window, you may or may not need to use a diffuser with this setup.
 If you're seeing unappealing, harsh shadows, a diffuser will help.

 Simply drape something white and translucent — like an inexpensive shower curtain — across your window to soften the shadows.

 Outdoor product photography is another great option.
-Like window light, outdoor light is free and easy for beginner photographers to work with.
+Like window light, outdoor light is free and easy for beginners who want to learn DIY product photography to work with.